April 22, 2024

 That’s why Liquibase embraces the migration approach, evolving the method to be even more efficient, flexible, and collaborative with an artifact-based approach

-Liquibase’s take on migration-based deployments: artifacts
+Liquibase’s enhances migration-based deployments with artifacts

 The migration-based approach to database deployments is the DevOps-aligned method that helps teams automate and accelerate database change management by developing database code just application code..